 Continuing the reasons for watching for the End-times, we consider when that might happen:

-Jesus’ major End-time teaching was given soon after leaving the Temple with some of His disciples and having foretold its complete destruction, which was to happen about 40 years later after the infamous Roman siege of Jerusalem.
+Jesus’ major End-time teaching was given soon after leaving the Temple with some of His disciples and having foretold its complete destruction, which was fulfilled about 40 years later with the infamous Roman siege of Jerusalem.

 Jesus on the Mount of Olives:

 When He went and sat on the nearby Mount of Olives, two sets of brothers (Peter & Andrew, James & John) asked Him to expand upon that prophecy, “Tell us, when will these things be?
 And what will be the sign when all these things will be fulfilled?” (see Mark 13, Luke 21, Matthew 24).